-Staff Behaviour Policy (for safer working practice)
+Staff Code of Conduct (for safer working practice)

-Great Wishford Primary School is committed to positive academic, social and emotional outcomes for our pupils underpinned by a strong safeguarding ethos.
+Great Wishford CEVA Primary School is committed to positive academic, social and emotional outcomes for our pupils underpinned by a strong safeguarding ethos.
 We are equally committed to the protection and welfare of our staff, who are expected to adhere to the highest standards of professional behaviour.

-The Staff Behaviour Policy sets out staff behaviours that should be avoided as well as those that constitute safe practice and supports our commitment to safeguarding children.
+The Staff Code of Conduct sets out staff behaviours that should be avoided as well as those that constitute safe practice and supports our commitment to safeguarding children.